mike42/gfx-php/docs/api/indexedrasterimage.rst

     :param int $value:
       Value to set

-  .. php:method:: toRgb ()
+  .. php:method:: toRgb () -> RgbRasterImage

     Produce a copy of this :class:`RasterImage` in the RGB colorspace.

-    :returns: :class:`RgbRasterImage` An RGB version of the image.
+    :returns: :class:`RgbRasterImage` -- An RGB version of the image.

-  .. php:method:: toBlackAndWhite ()
+  .. php:method:: toBlackAndWhite () -> BlackAndWhiteRasterImage

     Produce a copy of this :class:`RasterImage` in a pure black-and-white colorspace.

-    :returns: :class:`BlackAndWhiteRasterImage` a black and white version of the image.
+    :returns: :class:`BlackAndWhiteRasterImage` -- a black and white version of the image.

-  .. php:method:: toGrayscale ()
+  .. php:method:: toGrayscale () -> GrayscaleRasterImage

     Produce a copy of this :class:`RasterImage` in a monochrome colorspace.

-    :returns: :class:`GrayscaleRasterImage` A monochrome version of the image.
+    :returns: :class:`GrayscaleRasterImage` -- A monochrome version of the image.

-  .. php:method:: getPixel (int $x, int $y)
+  .. php:method:: getPixel (int $x, int $y) -> int

     Get the value of a given pixel.
 The meaning of the integer value of this pixel is implementation-dependent.